 First of all, we need to remember that the kingdom of God is a spiritual kingdom, and so if Jesus communes with us in the kingdom, it will be a spiritual communion, and not a physical “eating” of the Passover.
 The spiritual “meal” that the Lord will partake of in the kingdom, will be the Lord’s supper, which He gave instructions for on that Passover evening.

 1 Corinthians 5:7 says; “For Christ our Passover has been sacrificed!”
 Christ is our Passover, and Christ’s supper is our Passover meal.
 Those are the words of God!
-Christ is our “Passover”, and the observance the Lord’s supper, is the fulfillment of the Passover in the kingdom of God.
+Christ is our “Passover”, and the observance the Lord’s supper, is the “fulfillment” of the Passover in the kingdom of God.

-Acts 2, verse 42, speaks of newly converted Christians, and it says; “And they were continually devoting themselves to the apostles doctrine (or teaching), and to fellowship, to the breaking of bread, and to prayer.”
+Now, Acts 2, verse 42, speaks of newly converted Christians, and it says; “And they were continually devoting themselves to the apostles doctrine (or teaching), and to fellowship, to the breaking of bread, and to prayer.”
 So from the very beginning, after the kingdom was established, we see Christians observing the Lord’s supper, just like Jesus had told the apostles to do.
-“They were continually devoting themselves to the apostles’ doctrine”, which included “the breaking of bread”, or in other words, the Lord’s supper.
+“They were continually devoting themselves to the apostles’ doctrine”, which included “the breaking of bread”, or in other words, the partaking of the Lord’s supper.

-The Christians in the city of Corinth, were condemned by Paul, for making a mockery of the lord’s supper.
+The Christians in the city of Corinth, were CONDEMNED by Paul, for making a mockery of the lord’s supper.
 He wrote in 1 Corinthians 11:20; “Therefore when you come together, it is not to eat the Lord’s supper.”
 They were supposed to come together for that purpose, but they weren’t doing it!
 They weren’t doing what the Lord had commanded.

-And we can also easily conclude, that nothing else plays any part in the Lord’s supper, except that which God has written concerning it.
+And we can also easily conclude, that nothing else plays any part in the Lord’s supper, except that which God has been written concerning it.
 In other words, the observance of the Lord’s supper, does not entail anything, except that which has been specified by God.
 There are no other items besides the unleavened bread and the fruit of the vine, that are a part of the banquet.
-The original Passover meal may very well have had other food items associated with it, but not the Lord’s banquet.
+The original Passover meal may very well have had other food items associated with it; But not the Lord’s banquet.
+There may very well have been other things which occurred on the same night that Jesus gave His instructions for the Lord’s supper, but those things have nothing to do with partaking of the Lord’s supper.

 Thank you for your attention, and I hope that you’ll join me for the next lesson.
 May God bless you.